criesbeck/react-ts-vitest/README.md

 # React + TypeScript + Vite + Vitest

-A starter template for building React apps in TypeScript with Vite.
+A starter template for building React 19+ apps in TypeScript with Vite.
 Includes Vitest for unit testing and a hefty .gitignore file.
+React compiler enabled.

 # Requirements

-Node 20 or greater.
+Node 22 or greater.

 ## Usage